SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 #### SeverityValue

 A `SeverityValue` is an unsiged integer ranging from 0 to 100 inclusively.
-It MUST be utilized by an `Impact` when referencing a `Component` to gauge the severity of the impact on that component.
-It MUST NOT be added to an `Impact` when referencing an `Incident`.
+It MUST be utilized by an `Impact` when referenced by a `Component` to gauge the severity of the impact on that component.
+It MUST NOT be added to an `Impact` when referenced by an `Incident`.
 While being described as an unsiged integer, implementing this value MAY not require it to be an uint data type in any form, because its range even fits in a signed int8 (byte) data type.

 ### API objects